DataDog/chaos-controller/docs/network_disruption.md

 * [What should I specify in hosts?](/docs/network_disruption_hosts.md)
 * [What are `prio` qdiscs and how does chaos-controller use them?](/docs/network_disruption_prio.md)

 Still have questions?
-Reach out to contributors to explore out the right disruption for your team!
+Reach out to the contributors to explore our options!

 ## Kernel modules